nicocarolo/space-drivers-challenge/README.md

     - 400: `invalid_status`: `invalid received status`
     - 400: `invalid_user`: `invalid user while performing update`
     - 401: `invalid_user_access`: `cannot identify user logged in`
-    - 401: `invalid_user_access`: `the user logged in cannot perform this action, he is not the owner of the travel a it is not an admin`
+    - 401: `invalid_user_access`: `the user logged in cannot perform this action, he is not the owner of the travel and it is not an admin`

 ## Deployment